dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **SSO support:** Identity and credential lifecycle is consolidated in the IdP, enabling Single Sign-On and reducing duplication.
 * **Lower security risks:** Centralized authentication reduces the attack surface related to credential handling.
 * **Improved user experience:** Consistent authentication flows and session handling across services.
-* **Interoperability:** Widely adopted protocols like OIDC and SAML provide flexibility and broad integration possibilities with various IdPs.
+* **Interoperability:** Widely adopted protocols like [OIDC](https://openid.net/specs/openid-connect-core-1_0.html) and [SAML](https://www.oasis-open.org/standard/saml/) provide flexibility and broad integration possibilities with various IdPs.
 * **Separation of concerns:** Removes authentication-related logic from application code by offloading it to the proxy, simplifying service development and reducing maintenance effort.
 * **Consistent behavior:** Identity verification and protocol handling in the proxy ensure uniform behavior across services.
 * **Improved security posture:** Reduces the risk of implementation flaws by consolidating authentication-related logic into a dedicated, hardened component.
 * **Authentication orchestration:** Some proxies support multiple authentication configurations, including protocol chaining and subject-specific variations.
 This enables support for different contexts, such as first- and third-party access, or a mix of external clients and internal services.
-* **Strong foundation for service-to-service trust:** Enables zero-trust networking models with workload identity verification.
+* **Strong foundation for service-to-service trust:** Enables [Zero Trust](https://csrc.nist.gov/pubs/sp/800/207/final) networking with workload identity, typically realized via systems like [SPIFFE/SPIRE](https://spiffe.io/), which define workload identities embedded in [X.509 certificates](https://www.rfc-editor.org/rfc/rfc5280) used for [mTLS](https://www.rfc-editor.org/rfc/rfc8446) authentication between services.

 #### Cons